lyancsie/ak-hour-collector/README.md

 ## ⚙️ Environment Variables

-To run this application, you need to set the following environment variables:
+To run this application, you need to set the following environment properties in your application.properties / application.yml file:

 | Variable Name       | Description                                       |
 |---------------------|---------------------------------------------------|